mlgid-project/mlgidlab/README.md

   (q_xy / q_z)**; for raw files the same canvas shows the detector image in pixels.
 - Scrub through frames with the slider, change colormap, adjust intensity levels with the histogram next to the image.
+The frame slider, prev / next buttons, and Play toggle live on the image viewer's toolbar (so they remain reachable from any right-dock tab).
+- **Frame keyboard shortcuts:** ← / → (and J / K) step prev / next;
+  Home / End jump to first / last.
+Text-input widgets keep their caret nav for the same keys — the shortcuts only fire when focus isn't on a QSpinBox / QLineEdit.
 - **Log / linear contrast toggle** on the image toolbar — useful for GIWAXS data with wide dynamic range.
 Coordinate axes and overlays are unaffected.
+- **View → Reset layout** snaps every dock back to its cold-start position after the user has drag-rearranged things.
 - Inspect any HDF5 dataset directly under the **Data** tab.
 - The **status bar** along the bottom shows the active file (with `*` dirty marker), entry, current frame, pipeline state, and a live